NicholasMutsaerts/nicholasmutsaerts.github.io/it-guides.md

 description: "Welcome to my IT knowledge base"  # override site.description
 ---

-These IT Help Desk Guides provide clear, practical support for everyday technical tasks, drawing on real-world experience across Windows, macOS, Linux, and Microsoft 365.
+These IT Technical Support Guides provide clear, practical support for everyday technical tasks, drawing on real-world experience across Windows, macOS, Linux, and Microsoft 365.
 They highlight common issues, step-by-step resolutions, and proven best practices to strengthen troubleshooting skills, build confidence, and streamline support workflows.
 A well‑structured knowledge base accelerates issue resolution and enhances overall help desk efficiency.
 These quick‑reference documents will be updated regularly to ensure they remain accurate and relevant.

 ---